 To all other persons, the College may release only directory-type information indicating if the student is currently enrolled, the program in which enrolled, current name, address, and phone numbers.
 If a student does not desire the release of this information, the Student Development Office should be notified within 10 days of each year's initial enrollment.

 Record retention and disposal will follow the guidelines as stated in the North Carolina College System Record and Retention Manual.

 Family Educational Rights & Privacy Act (FERPA)

-Requests for GED transcripts or certificates must now be made by contacting the State GED Office in Raleigh.
-Visit NC Community College to download the GED request form you will need.
-The form that can be mailed or faxed to the State GED Office.
+Requests for GED transcripts of certificates must be made by contacting the State GED Office in Raleigh.
+Visit NC Community Colleges for further information.

 For more information regarding student records or transcript requests, contact Wendy Edwards at (252) 246-1277 or e-mail email@example.com.